 Other rights granted to criminal defendants include the right to be told what offense you are being charged with, to appeal to a higher court if convicted and to go before a grand jury in federal felony cases.

 Don’t leave your case up to chance.
-Schedule a free consultation with the Neal Davis Law Firm today to discuss your legal rights.
+Contact the Neal Davis Law Firm today to discuss your legal rights.